 [Advisors] How Subscription (Recurring) Payments Work

-AdvicePay's subscription feature is convenient for you and your client, as once a client originally enters payment information and confirms a subscription, no further action is needed!
+AdvicePay's subscription feature is convenient for you and your client, as once a client originally enters payment information and activates a subscription, no further action is needed!

-We also help your clients keep track of their payments by sending them an email notification 7 days before they're billed, and then sending them a confirmation email once the billing occurs.
+We can also help your clients keep track of their payments by sending them an email notification seven (7) days before they're billed and a confirmation email every time the billing occurs.

 Example of the Subscription Process